Hurence/logisland/logisland-documentation/developer/documentation/documentation.rst

 * that the name of the property will be the name of a new field created in record.
 * that the value specified can support or not expression language.
-* that the value will be the used as value for the new property.
+* that the value will be the one used as value for the new property.
 * you can add a general description as well.

 DynamicProperties